Showing parents how to help their children succeed

 Engaging parents is an essential part of supporting the development of children who are part of the most at-risk population in the community, according to this preschool educator in north central Michigan.

-This subscriber spotlight is based on an interview with Nichole Keister, Director/Lead Teacher at Bangor North Preschool within the Bangor Township School system in Bay City, Michigan.
+This subscriber spotlight is based on an interview with Nichole Keister, Early Childhood Education Director of Bangor Township Schools within the Bangor Township School system in Bay City, Michigan.

 What to send home to parents to support family involvement is important to this preschool director—and that’s where Early Years comes into play.